moorepants/dissertation/systemidentification.rst

 steer torque.
 We also tried out a single lane change manuever because we'd been using a lane change as our objective criteria in our simulations [Hess2012]_.
-It turned out that we were able to get reasonable results with preliminary system identification with the lateral pertubation runs and did not work with the lane change data.
+It turned out that we were able to get reasonable results with preliminary system identification with the lateral perturbation runs and did not pursue the lane change data.
 The lane changes were especially difficult on the treadmill.